ainaleke/SearchbookApp/README.md

 # SearchbookApp
-An android app used to search for books using the OpenLibrary API
+An android app used to search for books online using the OpenLibrary API